hyu2000/tictactoe/README.md

 To Play
 -------
 Run game_play.py.
-You can try run_manual() to play a game yourself.
+You can try run_manual() to play a game yourself, against any of the five strategies!

+Fun things to try:
+- train RL from scratch against some more intelligent strategies, see how fast it improves the winning rate
+- train RL against MinMax: could it achieve expert-level performance? how long?
+- RL could be better than MinMax as it can discover and exploit weakness in its opponent, while MinMax would not even try as it assumes its opponent plays optimally.
+Demonstrate this!
+- The current RL agent learns a single role (either X or O).
+Is this easy to relax?

 Theory
 -------